MohitChaudhari7/Machine-Learning-Using-Python/README.md

 ## Multiple Linear Regression

-Code for simple linear regression is in the file "multiple_linear_regression.py".In multiple linear regression the equation for the model is:
+Code for multiple linear regression is in the file "multiple_linear_regression.py".In multiple linear regression the equation for the model is:
 **y=b<sub>0</sub>+b<sub>1</sub>x<sub>1</sub>+b<sub>2</sub>x<sub>2</sub>........+b<sub>n</sub>x<sub>n</sub>**<br/>here x<sub>i</sub> = independent variables,y = dependent variables,b<sub>i</sub> are constants obtained by training the model...where 'i' is a positive integer
 <br/>Here we will be using the "Admission_Predict.csv" dataset.Which contains performance of students in various exams and the chances of the student getting selected in the college(0 being 0% chance and 1 being 100% chance).As this is a example of simple linear regression,we will take only two independent variables(GRE score & TOFEL score)and one dependent variable(chance of getting selected).
 <br/>![multiple_linear_regression_image](Images/multiple_linear_regression_train.png) &nbsp; &nbsp; &nbsp;